bicarbon8/automated-functional-testing/packages/aft-jest-reporter/README.md

 ```

 ## NOTES
-- because Jest refuses to allow programmatic skipping of tests (see: [7245](https://github.com/jestjs/jest/issues/7245)) you will either need to perform all test verification inside an AFT `Verifier` or if using `AftJestTest` you may call `if (await new AftJestTest(expect).shouldRun().result !== true) { return; }` at the top of your test function to ensure AFT can skip tests that should not be run based on any `TestExecutionPolicyPlugin` responses. this means Jest will report the test as `'passing'`, but AFT will correctly report `'skipped'`
+- because Jest refuses to allow programmatic skipping of tests (see: [7245](https://github.com/jestjs/jest/issues/7245)) you will either need to perform all test verification inside an AFT `Verifier` or if using `AftJestTest` you may call `if (await new AftJestTest(expect).shouldRun().result !== true) { return; }` at the top of your test function to ensure AFT can skip tests that should not be run based on any `PolicyPlugin` responses. this means Jest will report the test as `'passing'`, but AFT will correctly report `'skipped'`
 - this Jest `Reporter` expects that there is only one instance of Jest running from a single location as it writes to a file to track the actual status of the test on completion
 - you can use the AFT `Verifier` in combination with the `AftTest` classes like follows:
 ```typescript